 “T.I.E.S. that Bind”© Leadership Development & Mentoring Program

 Focuses upon cultivating and maintaining positive leadership characteristics and practices through curriculum supported training and mentoring focused initiatives.
-An action oriented concept that is viable, robust, and capable of longevity, while not simply offering a duplication of existing social services, each quarter, the “T.I.E.S. that Bind” Leadership Development and Mentoring program provides Leadership Development training for students from ages 10-21 who are in middle school through College.
+An action oriented concept that is viable, robust, and capable of longevity, while not simply offering a duplication of existing social services, each quarter, the “T.I.E.S. that Bind” Leadership Development and Mentoring program provides Leadership Development training for students from ages 12-18 who are in middle school, high school and for our Carthen scholars in College.

 A one by three model: